micka-coder/talmedia/tanakh/joshua/tanakh-joshua-chapter-11-rashi_en.md

 ### passuk 16

 ### passuk 17
 <b>The bare, divided mountain.</b> A smooth mountain.<sup>5</sup><i class="footnote">It was so called because there were no trees on it.
-It was divided between Yaakov and Eisov.
+It was divided between Yaakov and Essav.
 The part belonging to Yaakov was bare and smooth as Yaakov himself.
 See Bereishis 27:11.</i> This was a bare (smooth) mountain to Baal-gad, which was on the eastern border.
 During his lifetime, Yehoshua, was unable to conquer the entire eastern border to the north.
 <b>Baal-gad</b>—the plain of gad.

 ### passuk 18